There are 13 vitamins in total that a human body needs. They are as follows:

 - There is a higher requirement in infants, children, pregnant and lactating women.

-7-dehydrocholesterol is converted into cholecalciferol (vitamin D3) in the presence of sunlight.
+From the surface of the skin 7-dehydrocholesterol is converted into cholecalciferol (vitamin D3) in the presence of sunlight.
 It then combines with vitamin D2 (ergocalciferol) and gets converted to 25-hydroxyvitamin D3 (calcidiol) in the liver.
-It is then converted into 1,25-dihydroxyvitamin D3 (calcitriol) in the kidney.
+A process known as hydroxylation that is further carried out in the kidney to convert it into 1,25-dihydroxyvitamin D3 (calcitriol).
 This is the active form.